ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 Build apparatus.
 Take pic.
 Take data.
 DISCLAIMER ABOUT SECURING PHONE/PILLOWS/EVERYTHING

 In this experiment you will be using your phone to measure the acceleration in the x, y, and z axis without gravity.
+You will build an apparatus and take data.
+Include a picture of your setup if you can!

 While you may be able to achieve a pendulum without it, we recommend using the additional materials as well.
 This guide will assume that you have them.

 :::Figure:Figure